ManuelMale/ManuelMale/README.md

 - 👋 Hi, I’m @ManuelMale
-- 👀 I’m interested in Javascript, Python, Angular, Frameworks, HTML.
+- 👀 I’m interested in Javascript, Typescript, Python, Angular, React JS, CSS, Bootstrap, HTML.
-- 🌱 I’m currently learning Javascript, NodeJS, Angular.
+- 🌱 I’m currently learning Typescript, NodeJS and Angular.
 - 💞️ I’m looking to collaborate on small projects
-- 📫 How to reach me - mmalerases@gmail.com
+- 📫 How to reach me - mmalerases@gmail.com - Discord: GodSikey#2343

 <!---
 ManuelMale/ManuelMale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.